-But having a lot of data doesn’t mean you’re insight-rich.
+But being data-rich doesn’t mean you are insight-rich.
 Transforming data into insight requires having a complete picture of the customer journey.
 It requires having the right tools and the right people who have the skills to turn that data into actionable insight.

 Businesses that have learned how to turn data into insight are on their way to dominating the market.
 Forrester calls these companies “insight-driven businesses”—smart enterprises that use “data, analytics, and software in closed, continuously optimized loops to differentiate and compete.”

 And as the following stats show, insight-driven businesses have a competitive edge, and the time to join them is now.

 1. In the 2017 report Insights-Driven Businesses Set The Pace For Global Growth, Forrester said insight-driven companies are on pace to make $1.8 trillion annually by 2021.

 2. The same report found that insight-driven organizations are growing 8x faster than the global GDP.

 3. This new league of high-performing companies are growing 30% year-over-year, Forrester’s research shows.

 4. Sixty-five percent of companies surveyed by Forrester in 2015 rated that their customer intelligence and insight function was “strong”, according to Customer Think.